christianCode95/christianCode95/README.md

 ## Hi there, i'm Christian Donati 👋

 I'm a web programming and game development student.
-I'm looking to improve my programming logic.
-I also do front-end programming with HTML, CSS, and JavaScript.
-But I'm also studying to develop back-end programming!
+I'm looking to improve my programming skills.
+I do front-end programming with HTML, CSS, and JavaScript.
+But I'm also studying back-end programming!
+I also program games with GameMaker Language (GML) and study C# to create games in Unity.

 ## 📊 GitHub Statistics